Leslie Hall: Acting career

-She also voiced "Big Dook" in Pickle and Peanut.
+In 2018, Hall also voiced "Big Dook" in Pickle and Peanut.

+In 2023, Hall released two episodes of "Yarn House" on her personal YouTube channel.
+This version, while similar to "Yarn House Live," includes more heavily-edited elements, visual effects, and claymation as well as a higher-quality image and an overall better production quality due to being prerecorded rather than filmed live.
+These episodes were partially funded by Hall's patreon supporters.

 Personal life

 Hall first began displaying herself in "strangely glamorous and unflattering ways" while attending Ames High School in Iowa.
 During her senior year, she entered the homecoming parade, as part of a prom queen campaign, donning a sparkling pink Goodwill gown, neck brace, and a tiara (worn by her mother, who was crowned Miss Auburn, Nebraska in 1970).
 The next day, her effort made the front page of the local newspaper.
 Her campaign was a success as she was later crowned queen.
 After graduating from high school, Hall moved to Boston, Massachusetts to attend the School of the Museum of Fine Arts for four years and graduated in May 2005.
 Hall has an older brother who goes by the pseudonym "Arecee" who helps produce some of Leslie's records and does his own hip hop music.